davser/PipedriveTOPowerBI/README.md

 # PipedriveTOPowerBI
-A simple and direct pipedrive connector for Microsoft PowerBI
+A simple and direct pipedrive connector for Microsoft PowerBI.

 Uses the entity Deal of Pipedrive as an example, but it can evolve and quickly make a nice dashboard with lots of entities.